-Saturday Paper Pitch
+Pitch for The Saturday Paper

-My cartoons have been featured on Talking Pictures, in multiple years of the annual Behind the Lines exhibition at the Museum of Australian democracy and republished internationally.
+My cartoons have been featured on ABC Australia’s Talking Pictures, in multiple years of the annual Behind the Lines exhibition at the Museum of Australian democracy and republished internationally.
 I have a recognisable and distinctive style, am adaptable and obviously very used to working to tight deadlines and with last minute pivots – in my time at The Conversation I covered multiply budgets and federal elections as both the multimedia editor and staff cartoonist.
 I have years of experience pitching and delivering on-time, every time and building an audience.

 I’ve included a selection of cartoons across my career below and I can be contacted here (or on +44 7818 33791).